 Fig. 6.
 The mechanisms responsible for the formation of the primary and secondary fusion crusts in Tamdakht.
 (1) entry of the meteoroid.
 (2) primary fragmentation leading to debris with various entry conditions.
 (3) development of the primary fusion crust as degassing and melting proceeds as well as flow lines and regmaglypts.
 More fragmentation events occurred during the late stages of the flight, leading to formation of secondary fusion crusts.
 An intershower debris transfer may have occurred, and could have caused incorporation of meteoroid fragments in the well-developed primary fusion crusts.
 (4) final stages of deceleration and dark flight.
 (5) fall of the meteorite on the fall area surface.

-SUMMARY AND CONCLUSION
+CONCLUSION

-Tamdakht is the most massive meteorite fall in Morocco (~500 kg in total mass).
-The fall occurred on December 20, 2008 and was reported by many eyewitnesses.